Soviet-Linux/CCCP/readme.md

 ## About The Project

-This is the official package manager of the [Soviet](https://sovietlinux.ml/) Linux Distribution
+This is the official package manager of the [Soviet](https://sovietlinux.org/) Linux Distribution

 ## Built With

-The package manager is written in Rust🦀
+The package manager is written in C with the LibSPM library

 ## Getting Started